ceresward/factorio-constructionplanner/README.md

 ## Roadmap

 ### 1.1
+- [ ] Ignore destroyed entity ghosts when approving/unapproving ghosts using the Construction Planner tool
 - [ ] Support for entity filters when using the approval tool (similar to the deconstruction planner)
 - [ ] Toggle switch to allow/disallow building of unapproved ghosts if there are no approved ghosts left to build